Lee Bernick

 This post isn’t a tutorial on how to write a Kubernetes scheduler; it’s a reminder to myself that software isn’t magic and sometimes projects that sound really challenging are achievable with some persistence.
 I’m proud of this project, even though I eventually chose a different approach to the problem I was trying to address, and I hope that it’ll serve as a useful experience report for anyone thinking of building a scheduler plugin (or for the sig-scheduling maintainers).
 This post assumes some familiarity with Kubernetes pods, nodes, and the concept of scheduling.

-While the Kubernetes API provides several ways of controlling scheduling, there’s currently no supported way to forcibly run a group of pods on the same node.
+While the Kubernetes API provides several ways of controlling scheduling, there’s no supported way as of writing to forcibly run a group of pods on the same node.
 There’s an existing “coscheduling” scheduler plugin that aims to meet this need, so I decided to experiment with a similar plugin to see if it could be adapted to my use case.

 In a nutshell, the Kubernetes scheduler works as follows: